deckhouse/deckhouse/modules/040-node-manager/docs/README.md

 Deckhouse automatically deploys cluster nodes by performing the following **idempotent** operations:
 - Configuring the OS and optimizing it for containerd and Kubernetes:
   - Installing the needed packages from the distribution's repository.
-  - Configuring kernel parameters, iptables, logging, log rotation, and other system parameters.
+  - Configuring kernel parameters, logging, log rotation, and other system parameters.
 - Installing the appropriate versions of containerd and kubelet; adding the node to the Kubernetes cluster.
 - Configuring Nginx and updating the list of upstream resources for balancing node requests to the Kubernetes API.